Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 In other cases, only Google will help, although these fixes should solve these problems.

-We wait.
-At some points, it may freeze.
-If it hangs for more than a minute - reboot.
+We are waiting.
+At some points it may freeze.
+If it freezes for more than a minute, reboot.
 Should help in some cases.

-And here we are, in fact, in the installer.
-Select the language and click on the arrow.
-The language pack will be loaded (may freeze for a minute).
+And here we are, actually, in the installer.
+Select a language and click on the arrow.
+The language pack will load (it may freeze for a minute).
 Now open Utilities>Disk Utility, we need to format the disk for macOS.
-Select the desired disk, click "Erase".
-For convenience, we call the new drive "Macintosh HD".
-Format, close Disk Utility.
-Next, select the drive on which we will install the system (in our case, Macintosh HD), install.
+Select the desired disk and click “Erase”.
+For convenience, we call the new disk “Macintosh HD”.
+Format and close Disk Utility.
+Next, select the disk on which we will install the system (in our case, Macintosh HD), and install it.

 Installation takes from 15 to 30 minutes, it all depends on the speed of writing to the disk.
-After installation, the system will prompt us to set up an Internet connection - skip it, we'll do it later.
-We make a user.
-Done, we are in the system.
+After installation, the system will prompt us to set up an Internet connection - skip it, we’ll do this later.
+We create a user.
+Done, we're in the system.
 Or rather, in her stump.
-So far, nothing is working for us.
-If you reboot the machine, it will be impossible to get into the system (due to the lack of a bootloader).
+Nothing is working for us yet.
+If you reboot the machine, it will be impossible to get into the system (due to the absence of a bootloader).

 Fix

-If the computer still rebooted or turned off, then you can choose to boot from a USB flash drive, then select “Boot macOS Sierra from Macintosh HD” in the clover menu, while not forgetting to write boot arguments in the options menu.
+If the computer still reboots or switches off, you can choose to boot from a flash drive, then select “Boot macOS Sierra from Macintosh HD” in the clover menu, not forgetting to write boot arguments in the options menu.

 Step 4.
 Basic system setup and installation of kexts

-So here we are in the system.
-While she knows little, we will not go online, the graphics do not work, and in general everything looks somehow very bad.
-This needs to be corrected.
+So, here we are in the system.
+While she can do little, we won’t go online, the graphics don’t work, and in general everything looks very bad.
+This needs to be fixed.

-kext(Kernel Extension) - kernel extensions that run one or another equipment that is incompatible with the original poppy (For example, where can we find a Realtek network card or a sound card in the iMac?).
-That's what we need right now.
+Kext(Kernel Extension) - kernel extensions that run this or that equipment that is incompatible with the original Mac (For example, where in the aimak can we find a network card from Realtek or a sound card?).
+These are what we need now.

-To begin with, we need the PostInstall folder, which you unpacked into the CLOVER section on a bootable USB flash drive.
-From there, we need, first of all, the Kext Utility, which allows you to install kexts on the system.
-We launch it, enter the password from the user, wait until we see the inscription “All done”.
+First, we need the PostInstall folder, which you unpacked into the CLOVER partition on the bootable USB flash drive.
+From there, we first need the Kext Utility, which allows us to install kexts on the system.
+We launch it, enter the user’s password, wait until we see the inscription “All done”.

-We install the kext on the network card (the Network folder, sorted it into folders for each network card), just drag it into the program window.
-We are waiting for the inscription "All done" to appear.
+We install the kext on the network card (Network folder, sorted into folders for each network card), simply drag it into the program window.
+We wait until the “All done” message appears.
 Next, go to the CLOVER section of our flash drive, then to kexts, then to Other.
-We copy FakeSMC.kext from there to any place (Better to the same PostInstall), then install it in the same way as the kext to the network card.
+Copy FakeSMC.kext from there to any place (Better in the same PostInstall), then install it in the same way as the kext on the network card.
 You will also need a USB 3.0 kext.
-It was in the Legacy_13.2_EHC1.kext.zip archive that you extracted with PostInstall.
-We install it.
+It was in the Legacy_13.2_EHC1.kext.zip archive, which you extracted in PostInstall.
+Let's install it.

-Done, we started the Internet, USB and allowed the system to boot at all (FakeSMC.kext imitates the System Management Control chip, which is present only on Apple motherboards.
+Done, we set up the Internet, USB and allowed the system to boot at all (FakeSMC.kext imitates the System Management Control chip, which is present only on Apple motherboards.
 Without this kext, the system simply will not start).

 Now let's install the bootloader.
-Go to the PostInstall → Clover_v2.3k_r3949 folder.
+Go to the PostInstall folder → Clover_v2.3k_r3949.
 There is a *.pkg file, open it.

-We click to continue, we read the information about the bootloader (I'm lying, also click continue).
-Next, in the lower left corner, click "Settings".
+Click continue, read the information about the bootloader (I’m lying, click continue too).
+Next, in the lower left corner, click “Configure”.

 For UEFI boot, set the following settings:

-We'll talk about legacy loading later, since everything is a little more complicated there and you will have to patch DSDT.
+We'll talk about legacy loading later, since everything is a little more complicated there and you'll have to patch DSDT.

-Click "Install".
-Let's go through the process of installing the bootloader.
+Click “Install”.
+Let's go through the bootloader installation process.

 Done, the bootloader is installed.

-After installation, we will get a clean, unconfigured Clover bootloader, which needs to be slightly reconfigured.
-We open Clover Configurator (in the future I do not advise using this program for point editing of the bootloader config).
+After installation, we will receive a clean, unconfigured Clover bootloader, which needs to be slightly configured.
+Open Clover Configurator (in the future I do not recommend using this program for point-by-point editing of the bootloader config).

-First we need to get to the EFI partition with the bootloader.
+First, we need to get to the EFI partition with the bootloader.
 In the left menu, click Mount EFI.
 Next, click Check partition, a table of all partitions will appear.
-The partition we need must be on the same partition as Apple_HFS , it is displayed as EFI EFI.
+The partition we need should be on the same partition as Apple_HFS, it appears as EFI EFI.
 Click Mount partition.
 In the list, select the disk we need (For example, disk0s1).
-Please note that there is a bug when all sections are not visible.
-Scroll the mouse wheel, so you can scroll between sections and select the one you need.
+Please note that there is a bug where all sections are not visible.
+Roll the mouse wheel so you can scroll between sections and select the one you need.

 Next, click Open Partition.
-Opens a "folder" with the desired section.
-We pass EFI>CLOVER.
-Copy plist.config to the PostInstall folder, for convenience.
-Also, just in case, we copy it somewhere else, since we will edit the one we just copied.
+It will open a “folder” with the desired section.
+Go to EFI>CLOVER.
+Copy plist.config to the PostInstall folder for convenience.
+Also, just in case, copy it somewhere else, since the one we just copied will be edited.
 And one more for backup.
-Copy, open plist.config.
+Copy and open plist.config.

 We see something like this:

-ACPI - Don't touch the fixes, drop (DropOEM) our video card (DropOEM_DSM works when two DSDT patches meet.
-Therefore, we leave the original autopatch method as the loader, and disable ours, if it appears).
+ACPI - We don’t touch the fixes, we drop (DropOEM) our video card (DropOEM_DSM works when two DSDT patches are encountered.
+Therefore, we leave the original autopatch method as the bootloader, and disable ours, if one appears).

 Go to the BOOT section.

-So here's where we need to dig.
+So this is where we need to dig in.
 We set the arguments ourselves, depending on the system.

--v (verbose) - the already familiar "text" boot mode.
-It is better not to enable, but to prescribe manually if necessary.
+-v (verbose) - the already familiar “text” boot mode.
+It is better not to enable it, but to register it manually if necessary.

 arch - architecture.
 In my case x86_64

-npci is the key we already know.
-We expose if necessary.
-I recommend doing the first boot without it, but in Verbose mode.
+npci is a key already known to us.
+We post if necessary.
+I recommend doing the first download without it, but in Verbose mode.

-cpus=1 - start using only one core.
-I do not recommend choosing.
+cpus=1 - launch using only one core.
+I don't recommend choosing.

-nv_disable=1 - disable graphics invisibility and run on the native poppy driver.
-It is better not to choose, but if necessary, manually prescribe.
+nv_disable=1 - disables non-video graphics and runs on the native Mac driver.
+It’s better not to choose, but to register manually if necessary.

-kext-dev-mode=1 and rootless=0 have already been explained before.
+kext-dev-mode=1 and rootless=0 have already been explained earlier.

 Legacy - Legacy Boot for older versions of Windows and Linux.
-It very much depends on the hardware and BIOS construction, so several algorithms have been developed:
+It very much depends on the hardware and the design of the BIOS, so several algorithms have been developed:

 LegacyBiosDefault - for those UEFI BIOSes that have the LegacyBios protocol.

-PBRTest, PBR - variants of PBR Boot, it's just overkill.
+PBRTest, PBR - PBR Boot options, this is just overkill.
 In my case PBR works.

 XMPDetection=YES is an important parameter.
-Fixes the amount of RAM, slots, dice, frequency and number of channels.
+Fixes the amount of RAM, slots, dies, frequency and number of channels.

 DefaultLoader - if there are several loaders on the partition, select the default one.
 Must not be empty!

-Fast - a parameter that skips selecting a partition and immediately proceeding to boot.
+Fast - a parameter that skips the selection of a partition and immediately proceeds to downloading.

 -1 (Timeout -1) - disable autoboot.

 We skip the CPU section, the bootloader itself will pick up the necessary values.
-Devices is also best skipped if you have nothing to fake.
-Disable Drivers - disable unnecessary drivers on boot.
-GUI - setting the appearance of the bootloader.
+Devices is also better to skip if you have nothing to fake.
+Disable Drivers - disable unnecessary drivers at boot.
+GUI - customizing the appearance of the bootloader.
 I think there is no need to explain anything here, there are no special parameters here.
 Screen resolution, language and menu theme.
-Everything is simple.
+It's simple.
 Graphics - graphics settings and injections.

 Do not touch the Inject NVidia parameter!
 There will be artifacts at launch.
-It is designed to run old GT line cards
+It is designed to run older GT line cards

 Kernel and Kext Patches - patches and kernel customization.
 By default, Apple RTC is selected.
-Better not to touch.
-SMBIOS - the most juice, customization and fake "poppy".
+It's better not to touch.
+SMBIOS is the juice, customization and counterfeit of the poppy.

-To set the factory information, click on the magic wand icon.
+To configure factory information, click on the magic wand icon.
 Next, select iMac (if PC) or MacBook (if laptop).

 ACHTUNG 3

 You can also look among older configs, such as MacMini or Mac Pro.
-Your task is to choose the poppy that is most similar to your hardware.
+Your task is to choose the one that is most similar to your hardware.

-WARNING: Nvidia graphics cards without policy-kext edits only work on iMac13.1 and iMac14.2 macs.
+WARNING: Nvidia video cards without policy-kext edits only work on iMac13.1 and iMac14.2 Mac models.

-In AppleGraphicsControl.kext/Contents/PlugIns/AppleGraphicsDevicePolicy.kext/Contents/info.plist we fix Config1 to none here:
+In AppleGraphicsControl.kext/Contents/PlugIns/AppleGraphicsDevicePolicy.kext/Contents/info.plist we correct Config1 to none here:

 Ready.
-We do not touch anything else, we have done the basic settings.
+We don’t touch anything else, we’ve done the basic settings.
 We save our file.
-Now we copy it to the CLOVER folder of the EFI partition, log in, replace it.
-Let me remind you that before that you should have made a backup.
+Now copy it to the CLOVER folder of the EFI partition, log in, and replace it.
+Let me remind you that before this you should have made a backup.

-Here we are almost at the goal.
-Now it remains only to start the video card.
+We're almost there.
+Now all that remains is to start the video card.
 The PostInstall folder contains the WebDriver*.pkg package.
-Open it up, install it.
-Then he prompts us to reboot.
-We reboot.
+Open it and install it.
+Then he asks us to reboot.
+Let's reboot.

 Note

 Done, here we are in the system.
-In the picture, I roughly showed how the axis will look after all the settings.
-Pay attention to how the system understood your "mac", as well as the frequency of the processor.
+In the picture I showed approximately what the axis will look like after all the settings.
+Pay attention to how the system understood your Mac, as well as the processor frequency.

-A sure sign of the operation of the nvidia driver will be its logo on the taskbar.
-I turned it off, by the way, because it interferes, but you can access the invisible control panel through "System Preferences ...".
+A sure sign that the Nvidia driver is working will be its logo on the taskbar.
+I turned it off, by the way, because it gets in the way, but you can access the invisibility control panel through “System Settings...”.
 We can check the Internet through Safari.
-USB 3.0 by simply plugging a USB flash drive into a 3.0 port.
+USB 3.0 is trite by plugging a flash drive into a 3.0 port.

 Additionally